Vehicle / fleet operators

 You use vehicles to deliver to/from a construction site/development.

 The CLOCS Standard applies to all commercial vehicles over 3.5 tonnes gross vehicle weight.
 This includes abnormal indivisible loads and engineering plant.
 The Client will determine within their own contracts if the CLOCS Standard also applies to vehicles under 3.5 tonnes.

 CLOCS aims to create a level commercial environment for vehicle operators where investment in a safe, quality operation is recognised when bidding for work.

 For vehicle operators, complying with the CLOCS Standard:

-- requires formal accreditation through FORS or equivalent
+- provides acceptable evidence of compliance as defined/specified by each procurer through formal accreditation through FORS or equivalent

 - helps with selection of the most effective safety equipment

 - requires the collection and reporting of collision data to inform ‘lessons to be learned’ – reporting to clients / principal contractors where procured to do so.